libertyswede/NxtTipBot/README.md

   * walletFile - Path to where your Sqlite database file should be stored.
   * nxtServerAddress - The server address to the NXT server you wish to use.
   * masterKey - A secure 256-bit password used to generate deterministic secret phrases to each user.
-  *If this is unset on start, a password will be generated for you.*
+  *If this is unset on start, a password will be generated for you.
+  Copy it from the command line output and into the config file and restart the program.*
 4. In the the src/NxtTipbot directory, type 'dotnet restore' and then 'dotnet run'
 5. Done!